youshy/BloomFilter/README.md

 # BloomFilter

-Quick implementation of [Bloom Filter](https://en.wikipedia.org/wiki/Bloom_filter) built using NodeJS.
+Quick implementation of [Bloom Filter](https://en.wikipedia.org/wiki/Bloom_filter) using NodeJS.

 ## How to run